elixirschool/elixirschool/en/lessons/libraries/distillery.md

 *Note* - This hook only exists in the production release of this application.
 If we used the default development release it would not run.

-In order for this code to run properly, we are using Erlang's `rpc` module which allows us Remote Produce Call service.
-Basically, this allows us to call a function on a remote node and get the answer.
-When running in production it is likely that our application will be running in several different nodes

-Let's take this a step further by adding a new release command.
+## Custom Commands

+When working with a release, you may not have access to `mix` commands as `mix` may not be installed to the machine the release is deployed to.
+We can solve this by creating custom commands.

+> Custom commands are extensions to the boot script, and are used in the same way you use foreground or remote_console, in other words, they have the appearance of being part of the boot script.
+Like hooks, they have access to the boot scripts helper functions and environment - [Distillery Docs](https://hexdocs.pm/distillery/1.5.2/custom-commands.html)

+Commands are similar to release tasks in that they are both method functions but are different from them in that they are executed through the terminal as opposed to being run by the release script.

 Now that we can run our migrations, we may want to be able to seed our database with information through running a command.
 First, add a new method to our release tasks.

 ```
 def seed do